secmancer/frc-archive/README.md

-# frc-projects
+# frc-archive

-A collection of projects created during my time as a student in the FIRST Robotics Competition (FRC).
+Collection of projects created during my time as a student in the FIRST Robotics Competition (FRC).